A Beginners Guide to the Bets and Rounds at a Casino Craps Table

 Finally, there are novelty bets during the point round.
 They include tall and small (both a 2 and 12 rolled before a 7) and even ‘all’ with every other number being rolled before the round ends with a 7.

 If you live in a state which already has regulated casinos, then online craps games are a great way to experiment with the different bets before you head to a live casino.
 Casinos are expanding the number of games offered all the time.
 You will soon be able to play craps online for real money or in demo / practice mode.
-In states including West Virginia, Pennsylvania and New Jersey, online casinos are already legal and running.
+Legal online casinos already running include:

 When you first see a craps game, the betting can appear complex.
 The best way to understand the table layout is to split the game into betting rounds.